Citation, DOI, disclosures and article data

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

-Arachnoid cysts are relatively common benign lesions occurring in association with the central nervous system, both within the intracranial compartment (most common) as well as within the spinal canal.
+Arachnoid cysts are relatively common benign and asymptomatic lesions occurring in association with the central nervous system, both within the intracranial compartment (most common) as well as within the spinal canal.
 They are usually located within the subarachnoid space and contain CSF.

-- suprasellar cistern (see suprasellar arachnoid cyst)
+suprasellar cistern (see suprasellar arachnoid cyst)

 CT cisternography (introduction of contrast into the subarachnoid space) demonstrates communication of the cyst with the subarachnoid space.
 As this communication is slow, the cyst often fills later, and contrast may be seen to pool with it, outlining its dependent portion.

-Phase contrast imaging can also be employed not only to determine if the cyst communicates with the subarachnoid space, but also to identify the location of this communication.
+Phase contrast imaging can also be employed, not only to determine if the cyst communicates with the subarachnoid space but to also identify the location of this communication.

 Treatment and prognosis

 Arachnoid cysts are benign, and the vast majority remain asymptomatic throughout life.
 If they are deemed to be causing symptoms, surgery can be contemplated.
 This can either take the form of a craniotomy (fenestration or excision) or placement of a cystoperitoneal shunt.